ME3Tweaks/ME3TweaksModManager/documentation/texture_overrides.md

 For each texture, you must specify the source package name, relative to the CookedPCConsole folder of your DLC mod.
 You also must specify the `textureifp`, which is the instanced full path as shown in your package.

+> [!WARNING]
-**IMPORTANT:** The instanced full path and memory path must be identical in your file.
+> The instanced full path and memory path must be identical in your file.
 All exports in a `TO_` should be Forced Export, as they are not the "original" package the object resides in at runtime.
+Textures must **NEVER** be at the root of your TO file!

 In your moddesc file, you must specify the ASI group id for Texture Override so that Mod Manager installs it with your mod, otherwise textures will not be overridden: